akumuli/akumuli.github.io/_posts/2017-02-05-compression_part2.md

 ![Random walk](/images/random_walk.png)

 This graph shows number of bits needed to store each value using different predictors.
-X axis is a value index and Y axis is a number of bits needed to represent prediction error.
+X axis is a value index and Y axis is a number of bits needed to represent prediction error so, the smaller the value the better compression.

 ### Pattern